 Regensburg Quarter Nuremberg

-A new neighborhood between Regensburger Straße and the Frankenstadion rail station, comprising 381 flats (halfway state-subsidized), stores, offices, kindergarten, combined heat and power plant, parking garage; integration of listed residential buildings from the Nazi era; KfW55 low energy standard
+A new neighbourhood between Regensburger Straße and the Frankenstadion rail station, comprising 381 flats (halfway state-subsidized), > Low Tech High Rise, > office building, stores, > kindergarten, > heat house and parking garage.
+Integration of listed buildings.
+KfW55 low energy standard.

 Restricted competition 2016, 1st prize